Vortex-Basis-LLC/Unreal-VBG_EditorRigTools/README.md

+# NOTE: Currently incompatible with Unreal 5.2+
+This plugin was originally written for UE 5.1.1.
+The class names in use changed in 5.2, so this plugin will not work as-is on newer versions, but the general principles likely remain the same.

 # VBG Editor Rig Tools

 This plugin tries to configure an IK Rig based on a standard UE4 mannequin skeleton.
 The main target use case is speeding up